On the Structural Parameterizations of 2-Club with Triangle Constraints: Introduction

 \begin{restatable}{theorem}{ThmFESTriangle} For every $r \geq 1$, and for every $s$, {\trangle} {\sclub} parameterized by ${\fes}$ admits a kernel with $3{\fes}$ vertices and $4{\fes} - 1$ edges. \end{restatable}

-As the max-leaf number is upper bounded by $\OO({\fes}^2)$ \cite{Eppstein2015Metric}, our above result implies a polynomial kernel when parameterized by the max-leaf number.
-It is not hard to see that {\trangle} {\twoclub} is FPT when the maximum degree (${\mdeg}$) of the input graph is considered as parameter.
+As the max-leaf number is upper bounded by $\OO({\fes}^2)$ \cite{Eppstein2015Metric}, our above result implies a linear sized kernel when parameterized by the max-leaf number.
+It can be observed that {\trangle} {\twoclub} is FPT when the maximum degree (${\mdeg}$) of the input graph is considered as parameter.
 Additionally, it holds that ${\mdeg} \leq 2{\bnw}$.
 In particular, both bandwidth (${\bnw}$) and the maximum degree (${\mdeg}$) of a graph are compositional.
 Hence, {\trangle} {\twoclub} is FPT but does not admit any polynomial kernel unless {\nka} when parameterized by the bandwidth (respectively, maximum degree) of the input graph.
-So, we consider a $h$-index (${\hind}$) that is provably smaller than the maximum degree (${\mdeg}$) of the input graph and prove the following result.
+So, our next considered parameter is the $h$-index (${\hind}$) that is provably smaller than the maximum degree (${\mdeg}$) of the input graph.

 \begin{restatable}{theorem}{ThmHIndex} For every $r \geq 1$, {\trangle} {\twoclub} can be solved in $2^{\OO(k^4)}n^{2^{\OO(k)}}$-time when $k$ is the $h$-index of the input graph. \end{restatable}